How to clear Google Chrome Cache and Cookie Information

 Clear Google Chrome Cache and Cookie Information

-• Click on the Advanced Tab and then select the Time Range for which you want to clear the cache.
-If you want to clear all cache information then select All time.
-All time is preferable and recommended selection and I generally go for this option most of the time.
+• Click on the Advanced tab and select the time range in which you want to clear the cache.
+If you want to clear all cache information, select All Time.
+All time is a preferable and recommended selection, and I usually go for this option.

 Clear Google Chrome Cache and Cookie Information